SampleEnvironment/SECoP/protocol/specification/descriptive.rst

          no               no         no                  "---"
         ================ ========== ======== ========== ============ =============

+    The 3 characters in new style form indicate the access on the levels "expert", "advanced" and "user", in this order.
+    "w" means full (read and write) access, "r" means restricted read only access on the accessible and "-" means, the accessible should be hidden.

-    The access for a parameter on a certain access level is determined by the strongest restriction for the combination of module visibility, parameter visibility at the given access level and the readonly flag.
+    The access for an accessible on a certain access level is determined by the strongest restriction for the combination of module visibility and accessible visibility at the given access level and the readonly flag.

     Example: A module has a visibility property of "wr-".
 A parameter on this module